Southline is being co-developed by Grid United and Black Forest Partners.

 The Project will purchase a 200 foot rights-of-way from landowners along the proposed route.
 Additionally, the Project will purchase additional temporary workspace as needed for construction.

 We will separate topsoil from subsoils (if subsoils are disturbed) and preserve seeds of plants growing on the site, setting them aside for post construction replacement.
 The construction contractor(s) will conduct topsoil salvage and include all rocks and vegetation as vertical mulch.
-The depth of topsoil separation will be dependent on the soil type within which the reclamation activity will occur and will be identified by the construction contractor(s) and approved by the Bureau of Land Management Authorized Officer or his/her designated representative.
+The depth of topsoil separation will be dependent on the soil type within which the reclamation activity will occur and will be identified by the construction contractor(s) and approved by the Bureau of Land Management Authorized Officer or their designated representative.
 Topsoil shall not be mixed with subsoil.
 Separation between salvaged topsoil and subsoils will always be maintained.
-Topsoil taken from areas of sensitive plant populations shall be stockpiled separately from other topsoil and replaced in the same location from which it was taken as soon as practical.
+Topsoil taken from areas of sensitive plant populations shall be stockpiled separately from other topsoil and replaced in the same location from which it was taken as soon as is practical.

 Reseeding will occur in compliance with the Natural Resources Conservation Service.
 Landowners will also have the option to provide a specified seed mix.